-You should not take citalopram if you are allergic to it, or if you have a history of Long QT syndrome.
+You should not use citalopram if you are allergic to it, or if you also take pimozide.

-FDA pregnancy category C. Citalopram may cause serious lung problems in a newborn if you take the medication during pregnancy.
-However, you may have a relapse of depression if you stop taking your antidepressant during pregnancy.
-Tell your doctor right away if you become pregnant.
-Do not start or stop taking an antidepressant during pregnancy without your doctor's advice.
+FDA pregnancy category C. Taking an SSRI antidepressant during pregnancy may cause serious lung problems in the baby.
+However, you may have a relapse of depression if you stop taking your antidepressant.
+Tell your doctor right away if you become pregnant while taking citalopram.
+Do not start or stop taking this medicine during pregnancy without your doctor's advice.

 Citalopram can pass into breast milk and may harm a nursing baby.
-Do not use this medication without telling your doctor if you are breast-feeding a baby.
+You should not breast-feed while you are using citalopram.